Easy Lemon Curd Recipe

 When life gives me lemons, my mind always runs wild with the different ways to use them up.
 I love using it in savory recipes, but most of the time desserts win out.

-Lemon bars and lemon pudding cake are two of my favorite lemon desserts, and this Lemon Curd is the perfect condiment or filling to elevate scones, cakes, tarts and so much more.
+Lemon bars and lemon pudding cake are two of my favorite lemon desserts, and this Lemon Curd is the ultimate condiment or filling.

 If you’ve made homemade lemon curd before, you know how much better it is than store bought.
 It has a freshness that you can taste, and the big bonus is that you can customize it to your tastes.

 I find that most recipes are too sweet and aren’t lemony enough for me.
-The lemons should be the star and shouldn’t be masked with an abundance of sugar and butter.
+The lemons are the star in this recipe — the bright flavor isn’t masked with an abundance of sugar and butter.

 Recipe Ingredients

-• Butter.
+- Butter.
 Just a few tablespoons of butter loosen up the curd slightly and also tames the tangy lemon flavor.
+Most lemon curd recipes include a lot more butter.
+If you prefer that, you can simply add more to taste.

 How to make this recipe